Pottery: East Asia

-In Japan, the Jōmon period has a long history of development of Jōmon pottery which was characterized by impressions of rope on the surface of the pottery created by pressing rope into the clay before firing.
-Glazed Stoneware was being created as early as the 15th century BC in China.
+In Japan, the Jōmon period is known for the development of Jōmon pottery, characterized by rope impressions on the surface, created by pressing rope into the clay before firing.
+Glazed stoneware was being created as early as the 15th century BC in China.
 A form of Chinese porcelain became a significant Chinese export from the Tang dynasty (AD 618–906) onwards.
 Korean potters adopted porcelain as early as the 14th century AD.
 The ceramic industry has developed greatly since the Goryeo dynasty, and Goryeo ware, a celadon with unique inlaying techniques, was produced.
-Later, when white porcelain became common and celadon fell, they created unique ceramics such as Buncheong.
-Japan's white porcelain was influenced by potters kidnapped during the Japanese invasions of Korea (1592–1598), called The Ceramic Wars, and Japanese engineers introduced it during the Fall of the Ming dynasty's.
-Typically, Korean potters who settled in Arita pass on pottery techniques, Shonzui Goradoyu-go brought back the secret of its manufacture from the Chinese kilns at Jingdezhen.
+Later, as white porcelain became more common and celadon declined in popularity, they created distinctive ceramics such as Buncheong.
+Japan's white porcelain was influenced by potters kidnapped during the Japanese invasions of Korea (1592–1598), known as the Ceramic Wars, and by Japanese engineers, who introduced it during the Fall of the Ming dynasty.
+Typically, Korean potters who settled in Arita pass on pottery techniques.
+Shonzui Goradoyu-go brought back the secret of its manufacture from the Chinese kilns at Jingdezhen.

-In contrast to Europe, the Chinese social elite used pottery extensively at table, for religious purposes, and for decoration, and the standards of fine pottery were very high.
-From the Song dynasty (960–1279) for several centuries, the tastes of Chinese elites favoured plain-coloured and exquisitely formed pieces; during this period porcelain was perfected in Ding ware, although it was the only one of the Five Great Kilns of the Song period to use it.
-The traditional Chinese category of high-fired wares includes stoneware types such as Ru ware, Longquan celadon and Guan ware.
+In contrast to Europe, the Chinese social elite used pottery extensively at the table, for religious purposes, and for decoration, and the standards of fine pottery were very high.
+From the Song dynasty (960–1279) for several centuries, the tastes of Chinese elites favoured plain-coloured and exquisitely formed pieces; during this period, porcelain was perfected in Ding ware, although it was the only one of the Five Great Kilns of the Song period to use it.
+The traditional Chinese category of high-fired wares includes stoneware types such as Ru ware, Longquan celadon, and Guan ware.
 Painted wares such as Cizhou ware had a lower status, though they were acceptable for making pillows.

-The arrival of Chinese blue and white porcelain was probably a product of the Mongol Yuan dynasty (1271–1368) dispersing artists and craftsmen across its large empire.
+The arrival of Chinese blue and white porcelain was probably a result of the Mongol Yuan dynasty (1271–1368) dispersing artists and artisans throughout its vast empire.
 Both the cobalt stains used for the blue colour, and the style of painted decoration, usually based on plant shapes, were initially borrowed from the Islamic world, which the Mongols had also conquered.
-At the same time Jingdezhen porcelain, produced in Imperial factories, took the undisputed leading role in production.
-The new elaborately painted style was now favoured at court, and gradually more colours were added.
+At the same time, Jingdezhen porcelain, produced in Imperial factories, took the undisputed leading role in production.
+The new, elaborately painted style was now favoured at court, and gradually more colours were added.

 The secret of making such porcelain was sought in the Islamic world and later in Europe when examples were imported from the East.
 Many attempts were made to imitate it in Italy and France.
-However it was not produced outside of East Asia until 1709 in Germany.
+However, it was not produced outside of East Asia until 1709 in Germany.